How to Upload Custom Fonts to WordPress for FREE?

 Variable Font Upload – With this option, you can upload a font file that can contain different styles in a single file.

-Taking the above example, if you need all the styles of the Open Sans font, rather than uploading all the static font files individually, you can upload the variable font version file and which will contain all the styles.
+Taking the above example, if you need all the styles of the Open Sans font, rather than uploading all the static font files individually, you can upload the variable font version file which will contain all the styles.

-Now let’s understand both processes.
+Now, let’s understand both processes.

 Simple Font Upload